Kurac, pička, govno, sisa

 Kurac, pička, govno, sisa (trans.
 Dick, Pussy, Shit, Tit) is the first live album by Rambo Amadeus, released in 1993.
 It was recorded on 29 September 1992 at a concert in Skopje, Macedonia.
-Among the well-known Rambo Amadeus' songs, the album contains a number of improvisations of the famous themes.
+The album contains a number of improvisations of famous themes.

 Title

-The title of the album and the first track came from the name of the secret organization KPGS, which Rambo Amadeus has founded in 1987 with Nebojša Dudek and Saša Marković Mikrob.
-Its name was an acronym of Kurac!
+The title of the album and the first track came from the name of the secret organization KPGS, which Rambo Amadeus founded in 1987 with Nebojša Dudek and Saša Marković Mikrob.
+Its name is an acronym of Kurac!
 Pička!
 Govno!
-Sisa! which was created spontaneously in the telephone conversation between Marković and Dudek.
-KPGS is "parody" of KPGT.
+Sisa! which was created spontaneously in a telephone conversation between Marković and Dudek.
+KPGS is a "parody" of KPGT.